fermyon/bartholomew/docs/content/shortcodes.md

 Shortcodes are simple reusable snippets can be used inside the markdown content.

-Bartholomew supports shortcodes simplyfying sharing content between different markdown files.
+Bartholomew supports shortcodes simplify sharing content between different markdown files.

 ## The basic